-The total economic impact of and estimated number of jobs supported by the private markets investments are calculated using the IMPLAN Version 6.6 economic multiplier model software package.
+The total economic impact and estimated number of jobs supported by the private market investments are calculated using the IMPLAN Version 7.3 economic multiplier model software package.
 IMPLAN is used by hundreds of government agencies, colleges and universities, nonprofit organizations, corporations, and business development and community planning organizations for analyzing economic impacts.